Shergotty/DBT_Training/README.md

 If you are using Windows, you will need to set up WSL (Windows Subsystem for Linux), Docker Desktop, and a utility like `make` to run the workflow commands.

 **1. Install WSL and Docker**
-Ensure you have initialized the Windows Subsystem for Linux.
+Ensure you have initialized the Windows Subsystem for Linux:.
 Open PowerShell as an Administrator and run:
 ```powershell
 wsl --install
 ```
-*(After installing, restart your computer and install Docker Desktop, ensuring the WSL2 backend is enabled in Docker's settings.)*
+**After installing, restart your computer and  download and install [Docker](https://www.docker.com/) Desktop, ensuring the WSL2 backend is enabled in Docker's settings.**

 **2. Install Scoop and Make**
 If you do not have `make` installed, you can easily install it using the [Scoop](https://scoop.sh/) package manager.
 Open PowerShell and run: